 “But then,” Rees records, “she remembered she had also written an article in Classical Quarterly entitled ‘Imagery of the Elsewhere: Two Choral Odes of Euripides’”.
 Dave Hall, the graffitist, agreed that this was the source.

 “Yes, that was it,” he told Rees.
 “I don’t think I ever read the Classical Quarterly article, but it was a great title.”

 Nigel Rees asked Ruth Padel what the inscription might mean, and why it struck a chord with so many people.
 She commented:

 “Well, it is by a railway line, carrying people far away.
 And metaphor, according to Aristotle, means carrying across from one place to another.
 Those choral odes of Euripedes were basically about going away.”

 In the tagging world, meanwhile, in the years since the first publication of the article above, the graffiti artist Drax has created a online display of his artworks (one of these is reproduced above).
 In the end Drax’s designs have fared better than the World Tailfins commissioned by British Airways.
 Margaret Thatcher, then Prime Minister, thought that the customised tailfins were unpatriotic and told the head of British Airways so.
 They were dropped soon afterwards—less than a year after they were introduced—and the Union Jack restored.
 This is a shame; many of the designs worked very well.
-The tailfins are long gone and painted over now, but images of them have been preserved by Lockon Aviation Photography, from whose online archive the illustrations above are drawn.
+The tailfins are long gone and painted over now, but images of them have been preserved by Lockon Aviation Photography, from whose online archive the illustrations at the head of this article are drawn.